-We developed a new Corporate Strategy for the period 2019-2024.
-Our strategy was published in April 2019 and is summarised below.
+Our Corporate Strategy for the period 2019-2024 is summarised below.

 4. Our business plan and resources

 In this business plan we have set out the most significant projects that will help us to meet our strategic objectives.
 Most of these projects take more than one year to deliver.
 Our business plan projects are set out in section 5.